Ready to Submit Your Documents?

 Documents can only be submitted once via the Choose>Ryerson Applicant Portal.
-If you must upload an updated version of the same document (e.g. secondary school interim/midterm grades have been revised), you must complete and submit the google formUpload Help Form and request an update to your Choose>Ryerson Applicant Portal.
+If you must upload an updated version of the same document (e.g. secondary school interim/midterm grades have been revised), you must complete and submit the google formUpload Help Form, external link and request an update to your Choose>Ryerson Applicant Portal.
 Please allow 48-72 hours for the request to be processed.

 If you need to submit additional documents that are not indicated in your Choose>Ryerson Applicant Portal, you must arrange for them to be sent via mail/courier.

-If you encounter difficulties uploading your documents, please complete and submit the google formUpload Help Form for assistance.
+If you encounter difficulties uploading your documents, please complete and submit the google formUpload Help Form, external link for assistance.